 No. 5: Stock’s Relative Strength

-The wiggly blue line is called the stock’s relative strength, and it compares the stock price with that of the market as represented by the Standard & Poor’s 500 index.
+The wiggly blue line is called the stock’s relative strength, and it compares the stock price with that of the market as represented by the S&P 500.
 Upward movement means the stock is performing better than the market.
 Downward movement means the price performance is worse than the S&P 500.
 Chart patterns with an increasing relative strength are a signal of overall strength, and technical stock traders consider this a buy signal.

 Investor preferences abound; some investors prefer dividend stocks, whereas others seek fast-growing, small-cap stocks.
 Knowing how to read stock charts can be useful, regardless of your investing style or the types of stocks you prefer.
 Although it might take more than one minute to perform a thorough stock analysis, you can execute a quick stock study by understanding a few basic chart features.